 These and other historical documents are stored near the Vatican Library in Rome.
 Like any archive, there are stacks and reading rooms.
 There’s also a bunker—a fireproof underground structure designed to protect fragile documents from the elements and fire.
 There’s even a school for clergy who study history.
 And because it’s the Vatican, there’s plenty of sacred art to peruse, too.

 Not anyone can access the archive—it’s only open to scholars who undergo a thorough vetting process.
 However, in recent years the Vatican has become a bit more open with its secrets.
 In 2010, in response to increased public interest in the Secret Archives and myths perpetuated by Dan Brown’s bestselling book Angels and Demons, the Vatican allowed journalists to tour it for the first time.
-And in 2012, the Vatican Secret Archives put on a public exhibition of some of its most important documents in celebration of its 400th birthday.
+In 2012, the Vatican Secret Archives put on a public exhibition of some of its most important documents in celebration of its 400th birthday.
 And in 2019, Pope Francis announced that the Vatican will open its archives on Pius XII.
 During an event commemorating the 80th anniversary of Pius XII’s election to the papacy, Francis said he had given orders for the archive to be opened in March 2020.
 “The Church is not afraid of history,” he told the group.
 The archives were opened on March 2, 2020, but then closed shortly after because of the COVID-19 pandemic.

 In 2005, Sergio Pagano, the prefect of the Secret Archives, revealed why there has been reluctance to open all the archives.
 Pagano told L’Espresso that it’s not a matter of courage—it’s a matter of resources.
 Since the archive is so vast, Pagano said, it’s a challenge to quickly process documents and make them available to historians.
 But often, he said, people “clamor for the opening of the Vatican archives almost as though to enter into a secret fortress by overcoming imaginary resistance….but when the door is open and the documents are available, those who seemed to be at the gates don’t show up, or make almost a touristic visit.”

 The prefect dismissed pressure to release documents about Pius XII, calling it a “strange phenomenon” and implying that researchers were driven by a desire to take down the Catholic Church.